apache/incubator-devlake-website/docs/Configuration/TeamConfiguration.md

 b.
 If you find the mapping inaccurate or incomplete, you can modify the `user_account_mapping.csv` file and then upload it to DevLake.
 For example, here we change the `UserId` of row 'Id=github:GithubAccount:1:1234' in the `user_account_mapping.csv` file to 2.

-Then we upload the updated `user_account_mapping.csv` file with the following curl command:
+c.
+Save and upload the updated `user_account_mapping.csv` file with the following curl command (If you are using Excel to modify the CSV file, please save it with UTF-8 encoding.
+See [how](https://answers.microsoft.com/en-us/msoffice/forum/all/how-can-i-save-a-csv-with-utf-8-encoding-using/12801501-c1e4-4a64-80d9-96b680b64cfe)):

 ```
 curl --location --request PUT 'http://127.0.0.1:4000/api/plugins/org/user_account_mapping.csv' --form 'file=@"/path/to/user_account_mapping.csv"'
 ```

-c.
+d.
 You can verify the data in the `user_accounts` table has been updated.

 ![image](/img/Team/teamflow7.png)